Literacy, Healing, and Hope for Children in Migrant Encampments

 Our Vision

-Displaced children and caregivers will have access to reading resources along the migrant trail, creating safe, calming moments that reduce toxic stress and support healthy emotional development.
+Displaced children and caregivers will have access to reading resources along the migrant trail, creating safe, calming moments that help reduce toxic stress and promote healthy emotional development.

 Our Strategies...